Recent Blog Articles

 Doctors take a two-pronged approach to diagnosing Alzheimer's disease.
 First, they ask patients questions and perhaps have them fill out one of the standardized questionnaires used to assess memory and other parts of thinking.
 The purpose is to evaluate people's cognitive problems to see if what they're experiencing is consistent with Alzheimer's.
-Forgetfulness coupled with abnormal social behavior, for example, might indicate a different brain disease.
-And mild problems with short-term memory could be ascribed to normal aging.

 Second, doctors will order various tests to rule out other conditions that can affect mental functioning.
 Any CT or MRI brain scans or blood tests that might be done are part of this process of elimination.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
-Please note the date of last review on all articles.
-No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.
+Please note the date of last review or update on all articles.